FAIRplus/the-fair-cookbook/docs/content/recipes/interoperability/checksum-create.md

   - both source and target systems have the Linux operating system, preferentially Debian (no root access needed)
   - you have basic knowledge of how to use a terminal (called "shell", this can be bash or similar)
   - the tool `md5sum` is installed
-  - the source and target files are both placed in your home directory; we assume they are called `file_to_compare.txt` (replace this filename as necessary in the recipe instructions; you can download a demo file from here: <../assets/file_to_compare.txt>
+  - the source and target files are both placed in your respective home directories; we assume they are called `file_to_compare.txt` (replace this filename as necessary in the recipe instructions; you can download a demo file from here: {download}`./checksum-create.md-file_to_compare.txt` (remember to rename it to `file_to_compare.txt`)
   - for the more complex example (compare many files): the source and target files are both placed in a directory called `path_to_directory` within your home directory; we assume that this directory contains many image files with arbitrary names, but all with the common file extension `.jpg`.